 Kongo iroro gomeiwaku wo okakesuru kamoshiremasenga, yoroshiku onegaishimasu

-Kongotomo Yoroshiku Onegaishimasu – I hope I can count on you from now on
+Kongotomo Yoroshiku Onegaishimasu – I hope to count on you from now on

-When you finish, for example, closing a work agreement with that person and you want to say that it will be an honor to have them there, you usually use the following sentence.
+When you finish, for example, closing a work agreement with that person and you want to say that it will be an honor to have them there, the following phrase is commonly used.

-Phrase is: I hope I can count on you now and in the future.
+The phrase is: I hope to count on you now and henceforth.

 今後ともよろしくお願いいたします